|Duration of Study|

 - Prepares students to work in the vibrant and ever-growing catering industry, and develops their intellectual and professional competencies to meet the industry's demand for a new generation of chefs possessing not only multi-culinary and management skills, but also a professional mindset and work attitude

-- Provides a broad range of topics in Chinese and Western culinary arts and sciences and clusters of culinary stream specific modules to enhance student's knowledge and skills in national / international culinary arts, in order to help students realise their interests and career aspirations
+- Provides a broad range of topics in Chinese & Western culinary arts & sciences, and clusters of culinary stream specific modules to enhance student's knowledge and skills in national / international culinary arts, in order to help students realise their interests and career aspirations

 - Structured to guide students to attain knowledge in culinary niches and develop management know-how in culinary operations and catering businesses in a holistic manner

-Graduates will be professionally ready to take up operative positions available in a wide range of catering establishments, such as restaurants, hotels, resorts, theme parks, and clubhouses.
-After accumulating further professional experience, they will become highly capable candidates for supervisory and ultimately management positions.
+Graduates will be professionally ready to take up operative positions like junior chef, available in a wide range of catering establishments such as restaurants, hotels, resorts, theme parks, and clubhouses.
+By accumulating relevant experience in the industry, they will become highly capable candidates for supervisory and management positions like Chef de Partie, Sous Chef, Chef de Cuisine, and Executive Chef.

 * Applicants should meet the English language requirement set out by the University, i.e. HKDSE English Language at Level 3 or above (with all components at Level 3 or above) / IELTS with an overall score of 6.0 or above (with all components at score 5.5 or above) or equivalent

-Graduates of Higher Diploma in Culinary Arts (Western Cuisine) who have one-year post-qualification working experience with minimum 22 years of age and pass the trade test will be awarded ‘Certified Cook’ which is jointly offered by the International Culinary Institute and the German Chamber of Industry and Commerce.
+Graduates of Higher Diploma in Culinary Arts (Western Cuisine) who have at least one-year post-qualification work experience and minimum 22 years of age can sit for the “Certified Cook” Trade Test that is jointly offered by the International Culinary Institute and the Education Centre of the Hospitality Industry for Business & Management, Koblenz, Gastronomisches Bildungszentrum Koblenz e.V., IHK-Akademie Koblenz e.V., Germany.
+Successful candidates will be awarded “Certified Cook”.

-- Except for modules of specific content, the medium of instruction for this programme is English and may be supplemented with Chinese, as when and where required.
+- Except for modules of specific content, the medium of instruction for this programme is English.

-- VTC reserves the right to cancel any programme, revise programme title, content or change the offering institute(s) / campus(es) / class venue(s) if circumstances so warrant.
+- Students may be required to attend classes on other VTC campuses.
+VTC reserves the right to cancel any programme, revise programme content or change the offering institute(s) / campus(es) / class venue(s) if circumstances so warrant.

 - Students enrolling for this programme must maintain the health standards required of a food handler throughout the duration of training.
 This encompasses taking a medical check, at students’ own expenses, which includes chest X-ray, urine routine, stool routine, stool culture, hepatitis A virus Ab lgG.

-- For students who have a negative hepatitis A virus result, a vaccine is recommended.
+- For students who have a negative hepatitis A virus antibody result, a vaccine is recommended.

-- Upon completion of this programme, students will have the option to sit for the examination of “Level 2 Award in Food Safety in Catering” at their own expense.
-Successful candidates will be awarded a certificate issued by The Royal Society for Public Heath (UK).
+- Upon completion of the food hygiene and safety module, students may sit for the “Level 2 Award in Food Safety and Hygiene” examination offered by the Royal Society for Public Heath (RSPH), UK at their own expense.
+Successful candidates will be awarded a certificate.